-EMPLOYEE ASSISTANCE PROGRAM
+ARTICLE 36 EMPLOYEE ASSISTANCE PROGRAM

 - 36.1 The College agrees to provide all bargaining unit employees and family members' access to a confidential employee assistance program.
-The Employee Assistance Program will be selected and paid for by the College. - 36.2 The College will grant work time for an employee to access the Employee Assistance Program for an initial assessment.
-In addition, employees can request an adjustment to their core hours of work to allow access to the services of the Employee Assistance Program.
+The Employee Assistance Program will be selected and paid for by the College. - 36.2 The College will grant paid leave for an employee to access the Employee Assistance Program in accordance with Article 16, Miscellaneous Paid Leave.
+In addition, employees can request an adjustment to their work hours to allow access to the services of the Employee Assistance Program.

-CHILDCARE CENTERS
+ARTICLE 37 CHILDCARE CENTERS

-- 37.1 The College agrees to provide employees with access to the College's existing childcare center(s) on the same basis as presently provided. - 37.2 The College will notify the Union as soon as possible of any changes in employee access to the College's existing childcare center(s).
+- 37.1 The College and the Union recognize that family life has a significant impact upon employee's work lives.
+The College agrees to provide employees with access to the College's existing childcare center(s) on the same basis as presently provided.
+The Employer will prioritize families who already have a child enrolled, then student parents, then faculty and staff, and finally community families. - 37.2 The College will notify the Union as soon as possible of any changes in employee access to the College's existing childcare center(s).

-EMPLOYEE LOUNGE FACILITIES
+ARTICLE 38 EMPLOYEE LOUNGE FACILITIES

-- 38.1 The Employer will designate employee lounge facilities apart from work areas.
-The lounge facilities will be maintained in a clean and safe manner. - 38.2 Adequate lunch rooms, break rooms, washrooms and toilet facilities will be provided and available for use by employees.
+- 38.1 The College will designate employee lounge facilities apart from work areas.
+The lounge facilities will be maintained in a clean and safe manner. - 38.2 Adequate lunchrooms, breakrooms, washrooms and toilet facilities will be provided and available for use by employees.
 All designated break rooms will include table and chairs and will not normally be used for other purposes during normal business hours (8:00a.m.
-5:00p.m) - 38.3 If requested by an employee, the Employer will endeavor to provide a storage area for personal items.
+5:00p.m., Monday through Friday). - 38.3 If requested by an employee, the College will endeavor to provide a storage area for personal items.